Planck 2015 results. XIX. Constraints on primordial magnetic fields: Impact of primordial magnetic fields on the CMB power spectra

-We perform an MCMC analysis including the helical contribution.
+We perform an MCMC analysis including the maximally helical contribution.
 We restrict our analysis to the case of temperature and polarization with only even cross-correlations.
-We do not account for the odd cross-correlations $TB$ and $EB$, which are considered only at very large angular scales in the {\Planck} likelihood, where the signal from helical PMFs is not relevant.
+The odd cross-correlations $TB$ and $EB$ are present only in the lowP likelihood, therefore only for very low multipoles where the signal from helical PMFs is negligible.
+Thus we do not include odd cross-correlators in our analysis.